gruhb-doc/gruhb-doc.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the Gruhb Doc user interface and its capabilities.
+This section provides a walkthrough of the planned user interface for Gruhb Doc.

 ### Landing Page